 Chambers calls this ability to see God’s fingerprints in His creation “sanctifying our imagination.”
 Recently I’ve felt the Lord remind me not to let my vision dwindle.
 But if we want to maintain longevity in vision, it will require sanctifying our imagination.
 Chambers doesn’t mean we pretend to see God, he means we respond to the countless number of ways God reveals Himself on a daily basis.
 His creation provides a timeless testimony of His love and existence for those who are willing to look.

 Astrophysicist and author Ethan Siegel, said this, “When you put it all together, it means the most astounding fact about the Universe is this: that it exists in such a way that it can be understood at all.”
-Ethan Siegel, as far as I know, is not a Christian.
-But he brings up an excellent point.
+I'm not sure what Ethan Siegel believes pertaining to God, but he brings up an excellent point.
 The fact that creation exists in an understandable way (that it has laws of nature and mathematical equations that bring a uniformity to it and keep it from being utterly chaotic) testifies to the fact that God has designed His creation in such a way so as to lead us to Himself.
 His creation declares Him to us.
 We can receive His testimony or we can reject it, but it would be a tragedy to ignore it; at the very least it deserves a response.